Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Snap geometry edits/README.md

 ## How it works

-1. Create a `Map` from the a portal item and add it to the `MapView`.
+1. Create a `Map` from the portal item and add it to the `MapView`.
 2. Set the map's `loadSettings.featureTilingMode` to `enabledWithFullResolutionWhenSupported`.
 3. Create a `GeometryEditor` and connect it to the map view.
 4. Call `syncSourceSettings()` after the map's operational layers are loaded and the geometry editor connected to the map view.